Convex-Dev/design/papers/performance.md

-# Performance - How we do it
+# Performance - Goals and how we do it

-Convex offers unparalleled performance for decentralised applications.
+Convex offers outstanding performance for decentralised applications.
 Our objective is to offer the best combination of decentralised security and interactive performance for applications in categories such as DeFi, gaming and the metaverse with large numbers of concurrent users.

 We care primarily about two different measurements of performance: